Majjhima Nikāya 131

 Kathañca, bhikkhave, anāgataṁ nappaṭikaṅkhati?

-And how do you not hope for the future?
+And how do you not anticipate the future?

 ‘Evaṁrūpo siyaṁ anāgatamaddhānan’ti tattha nandiṁ na samanvāneti, evaṁvedano siyaṁ … evaṁsañño siyaṁ … evaṁsaṅkhāro siyaṁ … ‘evaṁviññāṇo siyaṁ anāgatamaddhānan’ti tattha nandiṁ na samanvāneti—